-Should you at any time, feel your gas bill is higher than expected, we suggest you check the following points:
+Should you at any time, feel your gas bill is too high, we suggest you check the following points:

-- Are outlets (especially the showers) using more hot water than you think? - Very often it is not realised the amount of hot water used, particularly when showering.
+Are outlets (especially the showers) using more hot water than you

+Very often it is not realised the amount of hot water used, particularly when showering.
 Carefully review the hot water usage.
-Have a plumber fit a flow control valve to each shower outlet, basin and sink to reduce water usage. - Is the in-series gas booster operating too frequently?
+Have a plumber fit a flow control valve to each shower outlet, basin and sink to reduce water usage.

+Is the in-series gas booster operating too frequently?
+Refer to "Gas Booster Operating Too Frequently" on page 16.